bookofproofs/bookofproofs.github.io/_sources/history/19th-century/zehfuss.md

 title: Zehfuss, Georg
 born: 1832
 died: 1901
-keywords: Nonlinear Analysis, Complex Analysis, Tensor Product, Differential Topology, Bifurcation Theory, Variational Iteration, Technical University Berlin
+keywords: georg zehfuss,zehfuss
-description: Georg Zehfuss developed nonlinear analysis approach and proved several theorems, linking differential topology with global stability.
-He also pioneered complex analysis and bifurcation theory, established a research school and a research group at the Technical University of Berlin.
+description: Georg Zehfuss was a German mathematician and physicist who made important contributions to the theory of the tensor product of matrices.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---